Cuajimalpa

-Cuajimalpa de Morelos ([kwaxiˈmalpa]; more commonly known simply as Cuajimalpa) is a borough (demarcación territorial) in the Mexico City.
+Cuajimalpa de Morelos ([kwaxiˈmalpa]; more commonly known simply as Cuajimalpa) is a borough (demarcación territorial) in Mexico City.
 It is located on the west side of the city in the Sierra de las Cruces mountains which separate Mexico City from the State of Mexico.
 The borough is named after the former rural town of Cuajimalpa, which has since been absorbed by urban sprawl.
 The borough is home to the Desierto de los Leones National Park, the first declared in Mexico as well as the second largest annual passion play in Mexico City.